NickJohnson06/aws-cost-optimizer/.github/ISSUE_TEMPLATE/bug.md

 ---

 ## What happened?
-Describe the bug clearly and concisely.
+Describe the observed behavior or error.

 ## Expected behavior
 What should have happened instead?